"It's tremendously exciting": NASA astronauts counting down to historic launch aboard SpaceX Crew Dragon this week

 "So we're asking people not to travel to Kennedy but to watch on line or watch on your television at home. ...
 But we're asking people not to make the trip to Kennedy."

 That includes the crew's extended families and friends.
-Instead of being able to invite hundreds of guests to share the excitement of launch, the usual NASA practice, Hurley's wife, veteran astronaut Karen Nyberg, and fellow astronaut Megan McArthur, Behnken's wife, were limited to just 15 guests each.
+Instead of being able to invite scores of guests to share the excitement of launch, the usual NASA practice, Hurley's wife, retired astronaut Karen Nyberg, and fellow astronaut Megan McArthur, Behnken's wife, were limited to just 15 guests each.

 "We were looking forward to celebrating with lots of people who could physically come to the Cape and enjoy watching the launch in person," McArthur said.
 "But I have gotten so many notes of support from people all over the country saying hey, we're still going to be with you, we're going to be watching from home, but we're still cheering Bob and Doug on, you know — go, Dragon! — and so people are still really, really excited about it."